nazimben25/Plan_vacations_with_Weather_data_Flask-API/README.md

     2.1.2) retrieve weather data for each city a FOR LOOP for each city in the list [cities]
-        - to connect to API http://api.openweathermap.org and JSON FILE generated : city_weather
+        - to connect to API http://api.openweathermap.org
+        - t generate a JSON FILE  : city_weather
         - if city exist in database OPENWEATHER, data is collected from JSON file city_weather
             * city_lat = city_weather['coord']['lat']
             * city_lng = city_weather['coord']['lon']